renu-infj/WD-MAJOR-JAN-WD-01BM9/README.md

 According to the problem statement,
 I, Guru Renuka(gururenuka3@gmail.com), front-end developer and Adweeteya Dwivedi(adweteeya1999@gmail.com), back-end developer have worked together to code and design the project.
-(There's support initially from Shubhadeep Maity, Krupa Mehta and Roopa Jhade)
+There's support from Shubhadeep Maity, Krupa Mehta and Roopa Jhade, the members of our team.

 Project: College Fest Management
 Fest: FREON 2021 (imaginary name)